boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ## grep

 `grep` searches for patterns in files or in the standard input.
-It is really useful to find stuff in files without opening them in an editor.
+It is really useful to find stuff without opening files in an editor.

 ### Examples